College of The Albemarle

 In November, COA opens the Chowan County Adult Education Center in Edenton to help improve literacy in the region.

 On Sep.
-21, COA restores and erects the “College of The Albemarle” arch from the “Old Hospital Campus” in Riverside at the entrance of the Elizabeth City Campus.
+21, COA restores and erects the “College of The Albemarle” arch from the “Old Hospital Campus” in Riverside at the entrance of COA – Elizabeth City.

 On April 19, a press conference was held at the Currituck Regional Airport to announce the cooperative partnership of Currituck County and COA to build the Regional Aviation & Technical Training Center in Currituck County.